-• For the MVP, casts are typically processed continuously during acquisition.

-- After starting Velocipy, "File/ Load Profiles" is selected from the dropdown menu.
-Navigate to the .s12 file produced by the MVP and select file/s to process. - After the files are loaded, the user is then required to enter cast meta data.
+- For the MVP, casts are typically processed continuously during acquisition. - After starting Velocipy, "File/ Load Profiles" is selected from the dropdown menu.
+Navigate to the \.s12 file produced by the MVP and select file/s to process. - In velocipy right click on the loaded file to send the cast to SIS. - After the files are loaded, the user is then required to enter cast Meta data.
 Empty slots for Project, Survey, NOAA Unit, Instrument, User name, Process Date, and Draft are given.
 Unlike the SBE Seacat, Latitude and Longitude are already populated.
-The meta data is written into the NODC output files. - After entering meta data, the Sound Velocity, Temperature, Salinity graphs and the table with data points are reviewed for QA.
+The Meta data is written into the NODC output files. - After entering Meta data, the Sound Speed, Temperature, Salinity graphs and the table with data points are reviewed for QA.
 The user can change the sound speed/depth units (X and Y buttons), zoom in (Magnifier tool), and take a look/edit cast points (+ button). - Casts are exported into CARIS SVP and NODC format files by selecting File/Export Selected or All Profiles.
 A File Export Settings window will pop up, allowing the user to point to the Caris HIPS SVP and NODC folder.
 The Caris HIPS SVP files are appended by checking the corresponding option in the export window.
 After clicking OK, the Log Window should read 'Exported sound speed profile successfully'.